blazium-engine/blazium-docs/getting_started/step_by_step/signals.rst

     observer pattern.
 You can learn more about it in `Game Programming Patterns <https://gameprogrammingpatterns.com/observer.html>`__.

-We will now use a signal to make our Godot icon from the previous lesson (:ref:`doc_scripting_player_input`) move and stop by pressing a button.
+We will now use a signal to make our Blazium icon from the previous lesson (:ref:`doc_scripting_player_input`) move and stop by pressing a button.

 .. note:: For this project, we will be following the Blazium naming conventions.